ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Prompts for the desired size of the Music Partition
 - Prompts for the desired size of the POPS Partition
 - Installs [POPStarter](https://bitbucket.org/ShaolinAssassin/popstarter-documentation-stuff/wiki/Home)
-- Runs [APA-Jail](#notes-on-apa-jail), creating an exFAT partition using all remaining disk space beyond the first 128 GB
+- Runs [APA-Jail](#notes-on-apa-jail), creating an exFAT partition using all remaining disk space beyond the first 128 GB (up to 2 TB)

 ### Game installer script:
 `03-Game-Installer.sh` fully automates the installation of PS1 and PS2 games.
 In the `games` folder on your computer, simply put your PS2 `ISO` or `ZSO` files in the `CD`/`DVD` folders, and your PS1 `VCD` files in the `POPS` folder.